petergeorge649/Linear-Regression-Car-Purschase-Prediction/README.md

 This is Car purchase data set which include information about different cars .
 The data set was taken from Kaggle for the purpose of prediction.

 # Firstly
-First we have see which feature has more impact on car sales and carry out result of this.
+First we have seen which features has more impact on car purchases and reveal the findings on this.

 # Secondly
 I had to train the classifier and predict car purchases and check the accuracy of the prediction.